scikit-hep/awkward/README.md

 pip install awkward
 ```

-This will usually download and install a pure-Python wheel for the core `awkward` package, and a compiled binary wheel for the `awkward-cpp` C++ components, depending on your operating system and Python version.
-If not, pip attempts to compile from source (which requires a C++ compiler).
+The `awkward` package is pure Python, and it will download the `awkward-cpp` compiled components as a dependency.
+If there is no `awkward-cpp` wheel for your platform and Python version, pip will attempt to compile it from source (which has additional dependencies, such as a C++ compiler).

-Awkward Array is also available using [conda](https://anaconda.org/conda-forge/awkward), which always installs a binary:
+Awkward Array is also available using [conda](https://anaconda.org/conda-forge/awkward).
+It always installs a binary:

 ```bash
 conda install -c conda-forge awkward
 ```